Skip to main content

 • Missing an appointment with the parole officer

 There are innocent reasons why a parolee could violate parole.
-Many individuals have to rely on public transportation, and missing the bus, traffic, or a change in service routes could result in being too late for an appointment for missing curfew.
+Many individuals have to rely on public transportation, and missing the bus, traffic, or a change in service routes could result in being late for an appointment or missing curfew.
 Failing a drug or alcohol test may have been due to a contaminated test, a false positive, or medication or food that showed a positive result.
-Minor violations should not result in sending you back to prison after you started to get your life back together.
+Minor violations should not result in sending you back to prison after you start to get your life back on track.

 What Happens After a Parole Violation?

 Under due process, you are eligible to have legal representation at a parole revocation hearing.
 Your lawyer can represent you at the hearing before the parole board.
-Your attorney may challenge the evidence to show doubt that there was a violation, or provide a reasonable cause for the violation that was unavoidable or innocent.
+Your attorney may challenge the evidence and present evidence to show doubt that there was a violation or provide a reasonable cause for the violation that was unavoidable or innocent.
 After hearing the evidence and testimony, the parole board can decide to:

 • Allow you to remain on parole